facebookarchive/ds2/README.md

-  -n, --no-colors            disable colored output -R, --reverse-connect      connect back to the debugger at [HOST]:PORT -e, --set-env              add an element to the environment before launch -E, --unset-env            remove an element from the environment before lauch
+  -n, --no-colors            disable colored output -R, --reverse-connect      connect back to the debugger at [HOST]:PORT -e, --set-env              add an element to the environment before launch -S, --setsid               make ds2 run in its own session -E, --unset-env            remove an element from the environment before lauch
 ```